RishabhRD/rs-stl/docs/goals.md

 - Should `actions` be supported?
 See `range-v3` actions to know more about it.

 ## Desirable
 - 100% test coverage?
-I don't like to chase test converage, but with algorithmic library its achievable.
+- Github action for coverage on PR?